Atlas975/Notes/Databases/Database_storage.md

 	- [[File_allocation_schemes#Cluster allocation|Cluster allocation]]
 	- [[File_allocation_schemes#Indexed allocation|Indexed allocation]]
 - Databases also need to account for [[File_systems#File organisation|physical file organisation]],  but a DBMS will abstract these processes away from a DB admin.
 Understanding underlying storage structures is still vital for optimising designs

-- There are two aspects to how a record is organised:

-### Primary file organisation
+## Primary Files
+-   Primary files in databases are the main files that hold persistent data.
+-   Contains the actual data rows of the table, along with their associated data elements and fields.
--  **Primary file organisation**: how records are physically placed on disk
+-  **Primary file organisation** describes how records are physically placed on disk
+## Secondary Files
+- Can be taught of as the indexes in a text book, providing an alternate way to locate records without impacting physical placement of records on disk
+- Exist in addition to primary files and contain  data derived from primary files eg indexes, views, and summaries.
-- **Secondary file organisation**: how efficiently records are accessed, this describes access structures that are used to speed of retrieval
+- **Secondary file organisation** describes how efficiently records are accessed, this describes access structures that are used to speed of retrieval`
+- Secondary files are used to enhance the performance of the database, allowing for faster retrieval of data.
+They are also used for backup and recovery purposes.
+- Any field in a record can be used for indexing, the fields that are used are known as index fields, multiple of these may exist